kyma-project/kyma/docs/kyma/docs/032-gs-cluster-installation.md

 To install Kyma, you need the following data:

-- The IP address for Kyma Ingress
-- The IP address for Remote Environments Ingress.
 - The domain name such as `kyma.example.com`
-  - `gateway.kyma.example.com` points to Remote Environments Ingress IP address
-  - `*.kyma.example.com` points to Kyma Ingress IP address
 - The wildcard TLS certificate for your cluster domain that you can generate with **Let's Encrypt**
 - The certificate for Remote Environments.

 >**NOTE:** See the Application Connector documentation for more details on Remote Environments.

+Optionally, you can prepare the following:

+-  Static IP address for Kyma Ingress (public external IP)
+  - Create a DNS entry `*.kyma.example.com` that points to Kyma Ingress IP address
+- Static IP address for Remote Environments Ingress.
+  - Create a DNS entry `gateway.kyma.example.com` that points to Remote Environments Ingress IP address

+If you can't manually pre-allocate these IP addresses within your cloud platform, the cluster will request them during installation by platform-specific means.
+In that case don't forget to perform [Post-Installation steps](#Post-Installation-steps).

 Configure the Kubernetes API Server following this template: